EdiFabric/X12.NET/README.txt

 0. For a quick translation of EDI files, go to EdiFabric.Sdk.Demo project

+TRIAL LIMITATIONS:
+All trial products (Demo and SDK) grant you evaluation license for 14 days.
+The performance of the trial version is slower than the real version.
+The size of the assemblies in the trial version is larger than the real assemblies.
+The trial supports .NET Framework 4.5 and .NET Core 2.0.
+The trial has a file size limitation of 2 KB.

 1. For examples on how to translate\parse\read EDI files, search for the following projects:

 For X12 or HIPAA:		EdiFabric.Sdk.X12.Read